 Data Management at Production Level: Testing and Debugging

-A production line can be modelled by a set of inputs and outputs, digital or analogue.
-An embedded PC or a PLC is rather involved in a production line to control all operations.
-Generally, the controller of a production line system, which is based on a PLC, reads input data at every fixed time-step and saves them to memory.
-Data temporally stored in memory are elaborated, and the results of the logical or mathematical operations are exported to other memory locations.
-Then, another thread reads values at each memory location and sets the physical output.
+A production line can be modelled using a set of inputs and outputs, be they digital or analogue.
+An embedded PC or PLC is largely involved in a production line in terms of controlling all operations.
+Generally, the controller of a production line system, which is based on a PLC, reads input data at every fixed time-step and saves them to its memory.
+The data temporally stored in the memory are elaborated, and the results of the logical or mathematical operations are exported to other memory locations.
+Following this, another thread reads the values at each memory location and sets the physical output.
 The same approach also works if variables are acquired via Fieldbus.
-However, some PLC devices do not have a communication interface to be integrated with external applications; additionally, some of them has proprietary protocols which hinder their integration into software platforms for Industry 4.0.
-On the other hand, many recent PLC can integrate external applications using standard and known protocols.
-This scenario has been characterizing the market of automatic machines: old-style machines, from one hand, without any communication interface, and new machines, on the other hand, which provide advanced interaction features.
-As already stated in Section 3, the presence of a WSN which runs in parallel to the cabled sensor network in the production line, connected to the Gateway (and thus to the Cloud), opens new HIL scenarios.
-The proposed approach allows data to be acquired from the production line without limits related to the PLC device which is employed in the system.
+However, some PLC devices do not have a communication interface for integration with external applications, while some have proprietary protocols that hinder their integration into software platforms for Industry 4.0.
+In contrast, many recent PLCs can integrate external applications using standard and known protocols.
+This scenario continues to characterise the automatic machines market, with old-style machines without any communication interface on one side, and new machines that provide advanced interaction features on the other.
+As stated in section 3, the presence of a WSN that runs parallel to the cabled sensor network in the production line and is connected to the GW (and thus to the Cloud), opens up new HIL scenarios.
+The proposed approach allows data to be acquired from the production line without limitations related to the PLC device employed in the system.

-Table 3: Memory usages for write operation (MB).
+Table 3: Memory usage for write operation (MB).